 When you open an Ally Bank High Yield CD, you’ll have access to seven term lengths.
 Your interest rate will depend on the account’s term length, with rates increasing as the terms do.
-Your exact rate will also depend on your initial deposit, since each term has three balance tiers.
-This means a higher balance can get you a higher rate.
+There are no minimum opening deposit requirements for these CDs.

-The Ally Raise Your Rate CD comes as either a two-year or four-year term.
+The Ally Raise Your Rate CD comes in either a two- or four-year term.
 Both accounts have the same APY.
-There are no balance tiers here, so a higher deposit won’t earn you a higher rate.
-This means that both accounts will have earned the same amount of interest on the same size deposit after two years.
+There are no balance tiers here, so a higher deposit won’t earn you a better rate.
+This means that each account will have earned the same amount of interest on the same size deposit after two years.

 However, as the name suggests, you are able to raise your account’s interest rate over the course of its term.
 When interest rates go up, Ally will let you know with a message at the top of your Account Details page and/or with custom alerts.
 All you need to do is request a rate increase through your account, online chat or by calling the bank.

-The No Penalty CD comes only as an 11-month term.
-This CD earns according to three balance tiers.
-Again, that means higher balances can earn you more favorable interest rates.
-This CD account offers more flexibility when it comes to accessing your funds because there is no penalty charge for withdrawing your money early.
+The Ally No Penalty CD only comes in an 11-month term.
+This CD has no minimum balance requirement and offers more flexibility when it comes to accessing your funds because there is no penalty charge for withdrawing your money early.
 It allows you to withdraw your full balance and interest at any time after the first six days you have the account.

-How Much You Earn With Ally Bank Certificate of Deposits Over Time
+How Much You Could Earn With an Ally Bank CD

-With some of the best rates out of the dozens of banks we’ve reviewed, Ally Bank CDs earn well across the board.
+With some of the best CD rates on the market, Ally Bank CDs earn well across the board.
 The High Yield CDs and No Penalty CDs earn according to balance tiers, which means you stand to earn at a higher rate with a higher deposit.

 Ally Bank compounds interest daily, meaning the interest you earn then earns interest in turn.
 Essentially, the interest you earn today will earn interest tomorrow, that combined interest will earn more the next day and so on.
 Many other banks compound interest on their savings accounts monthly or quarterly, which slows your money’s growth from daily to every month or every three months.